 What is Zongzi?

 Zongzi is sticky glutinous rice stuffed with various types of filling.
-Then, it is moulded into a pyramid or elongated cylindrical shape and wrapped with Argy-wormwood leaves and five-colour strings.
-You will also see bamboo or reed leaves used nowadays.
+Traditionally, it is moulded into a pyramid or elongated cylindrical shape and wrapped with Argy-wormwood leaves and five-colour strings.
+However, nowadays, you will see bamboo or reed leaves being used along with strong cotton string.

 Once ready, you have to steam or boil the zong to cook it.
 Depending on your preference, you can choose to eat the sticky rice dumpling while still hot, or only eat them once it has cooled down.